Wednesday, November 30, 2011

 If a line of dialog is funny, she can make it uproarious; if it's only amusing, she has a way of bringing her voice, mannerisms, and facial expressions into play and arriving at something delightfully original and unexpected.
 She finds the authenticity in even the broadest comedy.
 Until I saw The Matchmaker, it never once occurred to me that there could be a human being behind that grating buttinsky known as Dolly "Gallagher" Levi.
 Just check out how Booth handles the big monologue Dolly has with her departed husband.
 I've seen it performed many times before, but Booth is the only one to make it genuinely moving.

-Dolly Levi's philosophy of Matchmaking
+Dolly Levi's Philosophy of Matchmaking

 "Life is never quite interesting enough, somehow.
 You people who come to the movies know that.